Artists

 What makes your art career profitable?

-Some of your artworks are quite large, how do you decide what size a painting will be and what is the typical size of your artwork?
+Some of your artworks are quite large.
+How do you determine the size of a painting, and what is the typical size of your artwork?

-How do you deliver your large art to clients?
+How do you handle the delivery of your large artworks to clients?

 What are some failures and setbacks you have encountered since starting your art business?